whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-12-Panduh-Box-Planner-Subscription-June-2016-Review.md

 **Pink with gold foil Washi Tapes** (2 rolls)

 How pretty are these washi tapes!
 Pink and gold are one of my favorite combos so needless to say, these will go everywhere in my planner.
 I love washi tapes, they are so multifunctional and it doesn't hurt that they look pretty no matter where you put them!
-Another plus is that these washi tapes can just be ripped off thanks to its paper material, so no need to have a scissor on hand.
+Another plus is that these washi tapes can just be ripped off thanks to its paper material, so no need to have scissors on hand.

 <br>